How To Cut A Melon, The Smart Way

 This post may contain affiliate links.
 Read my full disclosure policy.

-I love a sweet, juicy melon in the summer — you just can’t beat ripe cantaloupe or honeydew when they’re in high season.
+Who doesn’t love a sweet, juicy melon in the summer?
+You just can’t beat ripe cantaloupe or honeydew when they are in high season.
 And, no, you do not need to buy pre-cut melon to avoid slicing off a finger!
 There are many ways to cut a melon, but I find this method, albeit a bit different, to be the safest and most efficient.

 Before we get to the how-to, a few words on selection a melon.
 Many people think picking a melon at the supermarket is a game of chance.
 That’s somewhat true but there are a few guidelines to ensure you’re choosing a good melon on more than a leap of faith.
 First, avoid any melons that have bruising or soft spots.
 In terms of weight, choose a fruit that feels heavy for its size.
 And, finally, use your nose — when you apply gentle pressure to the stem end, it should yield a bit and give off a slightly sweet scent.